fefit/fet/README.md

     Ignores: []string{"inc/*"}, // ignore compile paths,files that only will include.use filepath.Match
     LowerField: true, // default false, if true will not translate keys to uppercase.
-    CompileOnline: false, // default false, you should compile your template files offline }
+    CompileOnline: false, // default false, you should compile your template files offline
+    Mode: types.Smarty, // default types.Smarty, also can be "types.Gofet"
+  }
   fet, _ := fet.New(conf)
   // compile all files